-The Annual General Meeting (AGM) will be held on 7 November 2023 where the formal business of the Company will be conducted together with a detailed update covering the FY24 year to date Portfolio performance and Company strategy.
+The Annual General Meeting (AGM) will be held on 22 October 2024 where the formal business of the Company will be conducted together with a detailed update covering FY24 year to date Portfolio performance, Company strategy and the strategic review.
 At the AGM there will be an opportunity for Shareholders to ask questions regarding the investment Portfolio, investment markets and the outlook for the Company.